-Today, INEEL is a multi-program laboratory that supports DOE's missions and business lines of environmental quality, energy resources, science and technology, and national security.
-Its mission is to deliver science-based, engineered solutions to the challenges of DOE's missions areas, other federal agencies, and industrial clients; to complete environmental cleanup responsibly while using innovative science and engineering capabilities cost-effectively; to provide leadership and support to optimize the value of EM investments and strategic partnerships throughout the DOE complex; and to enhance scientific and technical talent, facilities, and equipment to best serve national and regional interests.
-In 1996, the isotope gadolinlium-153, used for medical purposes, was produced, making the facility the only supplier in the country.
-Developed at INEEL, the Super Hard Steel is a tough, low cost, wear- and corrosion-resistant coating that outperforms traditional high-performance coatings and offers a wealth of possibilities for new industrial applications.
-R&D Magazine recognized this achievement as 1 of the 100 most significant technological achievements for the year 2001.
+In 1995 INEEL became the nation's second National Environmental Research Park, one of only 5 in the nation.
+Today, INEEL is a multiprogram laboratory that supports DOE's missions and business lines of environmental quality, energy resources, science and technology, and national security.
+INEEL's mission is to deliver science-based, engineered solutions to the challenges of DOE's mission areas, other federal agencies, and industrial clients; to complete environmental cleanup responsibly while using innovative science and engineering capabilities cost-effectively; to provide leadership and support to optimize the value of environmental management investments and strategic partnerships throughout the DOE complex; and to enhance scientific and technical talent, facilities, and equipment to best serve national and regional interests.